 The reservoir was situated within a fault block, bounded to the southeast by a 125 m throw fault and along the northwest side by a 50 m throw fault.
 There were three wells in the southwest portion of the fault block which had poor production and were deemed to be mechanical failures.
 The key producer was about 4.5 km northeast of the three wells along strike within the fault block.
 Figure 6 shows an amplitude strike line that connects the marginal wells to the key well.
 The green horizon was mapped in the trough event that was consistent over the area.
 The black horizon is 17 ms below the green horizon and is located in the actual zone of perforations in the key producing well and is associated with a weak peak event.

-A neural topology of 64 neurons (8x8) was used, along with the following eight attributes to help determine the thickness and areal extent: Envelope, Imaginary Part, Instantaneous Frequency, PSTM-Enh, Relative Acoustic Impedance, Thin Bed Indicator, Sweetness and Hilbert.
-Close examination of the SOM results (Figure 7) indicated the level associated with the weak peak event resembled some kind of offshore bar development.
+A neural topology of 64 neurons (8×8) was used, along with the following eight attributes to help determine the thickness and areal extent: Envelope, Imaginary Part, Instantaneous Frequency, PSTM-Enh, Relative Acoustic Impedance, Thin Bed Indicator, Sweetness and Hilbert.
+Close examination of the SOM results (Figure 7) indicated the level associated with the weak peak event resembled some offshore bar development.
 Fairly flat reflectors below the event and indications of ‘drape’ over the event led to the conclusion that this sand was not a blanket sand, as the client perceived, but had finite limitations.
 Figure 7 shows the flattened time slice in the perforated zone through the event after the neural analysis.
 One can see the possibility of a tidal channel cut, which could compartmentalize the existing production.
-Also noted is the fact that the three wells which had been labelled as mechanical failures, were actually on very small areas of sand which indicates limited reservoir extent.
+Also noted is the fact that the three wells which had been labelled as mechanical failures, were actually on very small areas of sand which indicate limited reservoir extent.

 Figure 8 is a SOM dip seismic section showing the discovery well after completion.
 Three m of sand was in the well bore and 2 m were perforated for an initial rate of 250 BOPD and 1.1 MMcfgpd.
 The SOM results identified these thin sands with light-blue-to-green neurons, with each neuron representing about 2-3 m thickness.
 This process has identified the thin beds well below the conventional tuning thickness of 20 m.
 It is estimated that there is another 2 MMBOE remaining in this reservoir.